NsovoNkunaSA/NsovoNkunaSA/README.md

 ## 👋 Who I Am

-I am a **recently graduated Software Developer** equipped with strong skills in backend development, API design, cloud computing, and AI.
+I am a **graduate in Computer Science** equipped with strong skills in backend development, API design, cloud computing, and AI.
 Through my studies, projects, and industry training, I have built a solid foundation for contributing to real-world software teams from day one.

 I am analytical, collaborative, and eager to grow — ready to bring value to any development team tackling interesting problems.